What is quality of hire?

 Channel effectiveness can also be easily tracked by the number of applications received per channel.

-You can find out more about the many functions and advantages of JOIN in our feature overview.
+Find out more about the many functions and advantages of JOIN on our how it works page.